eunicode/adventure-pass-locator/README.md

 This app was scaffolded with Vite and the react-ts template preset.

 The adventure pass vendor data was obtained by saving a webpage as an html file and parsing it.

-BRAINSTORMING
-Store data table in
-Array of arrays
-Array of objects

-NOTES
-Can also fetch HTML and use DOMParser